Long-Term Drug & Alcohol Rehab: Why It Might Be Beneficial

 - Your relationships are suffering as a consequence of your dependency

-- You crave drugs and alcohol strongly when you cannot use them
+- You crave drugs and alcohol intensely when you cannot use them

 - You experience withdrawal when you cannot use or drink